The Land Before Time V: The Mysterious Island

 The Land Before Time V: The Mysterious Island is a 1997 direct-to-video animated adventure musical film produced and directed by Charles Grosvenor.
-This is the first film in the series to be directed by Grosvenor, as well as the first film in which Anndi McAfee voices Cera, Aria Noelle Curzon voices Ducky, and Miriam Flynn voices Grandma Longneck.
+This is the first film in the series to be directed by Grosvenor, as well as the first film in which Anndi McAfee voices Cera (replacing Candace Hutson, the final remaining cast member from the first instalment), Aria Noelle Curzon voices Ducky, and Miriam Flynn voices Grandma Longneck.
 It is also the only film in which Brandon LaCroix plays Littlefoot; it is the first in which Thomas Dekker provides the singing voice for Littlefoot.
 Three songs for the film were written by Michele Brourman and Amanda McBroom, with music composed by Michael Tavera and the London Symphony Orchestra.

 Plot

-One day, a swarm of "leaf-gobblers" descends upon the Great Valley, devouring all plants and reducing it to a barren wasteland.
-The inhabitants of the Great Valley have no choice but to find another place where they can survive until the plants have grown back.
-However, the leaf-gobblers have left a path of devastation behind them, leaving no food for the dinosaurs to find.
-After searching for many days, tension enters the group as Cera's father and Littlefoot's grandfather argue over changing their course, beginning a fight between Littlefoot and Cera.
-The fight immediately breaks up when Cera's father announces that every herd should go its own way the next morning.
+One day, "leaf-gobblers" descend upon the Great Valley, devouring all plants and reducing it to a barren wasteland.
+The Great Valley's inhabitants must find another place where they can survive until the plants have grown back.
+However, the leaf-gobblers have left a path of devastation behind them, leaving no food for anyone to find.
+After searching for days, tension enters the group as Cera's father and Littlefoot's grandfather argue over changing their course, beginning a fight between Littlefoot and Cera.
+The fight breaks up when Cera's father announces that every herd should go its own way the next morning.
 Not wanting to be separated, Littlefoot leads his friends off in the night, in the hope they can find food before they are caught.
-They leave a trail for the grownups to follow, and eventually reach the "Big Water".
-Disheartened by the undrinkable water, the children spy a verdant island connected to the mainland by a thin land bridge.
-On their way, an earthshake occurs, which creates a tsunami from which they narrowly escape.
-They quickly tuck in to the plentiful bounty of the island, but are then horrified to discover the tsunami has destroyed the land bridge.
+They leave a trail for the grownups to follow, and reach the "Big Water".
+Disheartened by the undrinkable water, the children spy a verdant island connected to the mainland by a land bridge.
+En route, an earthshake occurs, which creates a tsunami from which they escape.
+They tuck in to the plentiful bounty of the island, but are then horrified to discover the tsunami has destroyed the land bridge.

 Isolated on the island, they try out Cera's idea to return by using a log as a boat.
-The plan initially works well, but Cera is suffering seasickness and Petrie is too terrified of the Big Water to act as lookout.
-However, a swimming sharptooth attacks, and in the confusion and fright which follows, they end up on the island again.
+The plan works well, despite Cera suffering seasickness and Petrie being too terrified of the Big Water to act as lookout.
+However, a "swimming sharptooth" attacks, and in the confusion and fright which follows, they end up on the island again.
 That night, they remember their families, while the herd, having followed the trail, sleep on the shores of the beach on the mainland, worrying for them while Cera's father blames their leave on Littlefoot.